Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Speaking from Virginia, where Somaye and her husband fled in 2020 after she said they received threats from the Afghan government, the now 36-year-old said no one factor led to this moment.

-“It’s Pakistan funding and harboring the Taliban, it’s the U.S. withdrawal, it’s Iran, it’s the Afghan corrupt government, the president leaving without a fair explanation to our people, it’s the media forgetting about Afghanistan after two weeks like they did in 2001,” she said.
+“It’s Pakistan funding and harboring the Taliban, it’s the U.S. withdrawal, it’s Iran, it’s the Afghan corrupt government, the president leaving without a fair explanation to our people.
+It’s the media forgetting about Afghanistan after two weeks like they did in 2001,” she said.

 “Everyone failed Afghanistan,” she added.
 “Everyone failed the people.”